How to Do Wash and Go’s on Fine Hair (a Go-to Guide)

 So my hair is fine (duh).

-I don’t have a high number of strands on my head but not so sparse as you are able to easily see my scalp.
+I don’t have a high number of strands on my head, but not so sparse that you are able to easily see my scalp.
 That’s what’s meant by low to moderate density.
-It just depends on the section of hair you are examining.
-For example, the back of my hair has a lower density of hair than the crown area.

 In spite of the thickness of my hair, I’ve managed to figure out how to do a wash and go on my fine hair that yields lots of definition with a fair amount of volume.

-Now, you may be wondering why I’m sharing a twist out video below.
+Now, you may be wondering why I’m sharing a twist-out video below.
 The technique for me is similar.
 Wash the hair and then let the hair do it’s thing.
-Yes, it’s been twisted but that helps with the definition.
-Check out this video:
+Yes, it’s been twisted, but that helps with the definition.

 Now that we’ve got that out of the way, onto the wash and go tips.